denny-dang/spring-22-labs/lab-6/Readme.md

 However, you can think of how we can use MySQL here to store data and bring in our learnings from previous labs and Assignment 1.

 ### Deploying via Docker
-We create a folder called `app` that stores both our Python files.
+We will have two containers - One for our generator Flask webapp and other for the RQ Worker We create a folder called `generator` that stores both our Python files.
 We also have our `requirements.txt` file and `Dockerfile`.
+We also have a folder called `worker` which stores the `worker.py` file, its own Dockerfile and a requirements.txt file.

+We have the `worker.py` file in both the folders.
+That is so because in the generator folder, it functions as a module we are importing into our webapp.
+In the worker folder, it is the base file that we will be running in the worker container for the queue worker to run.
+Since both the containers will be running seperately, we can't use the worker file in any one folder to be used in the other.

 #### Docker setup for Generator